methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-08-01-vcenter-sso-ad-gotcha.md

 ---
   title: vCenter SSO AD Gotcha
   date: 2013-08-01 19:01:23
-excerpt: "So this past week I have been upgrading my home lab domain from AD 2008 R2 to AD 2012 and so far it has gone without a hitch (read here on this).
-Well..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So this past week I have been upgrading my home lab domain from AD 2008 R2 to AD 2012 and so far it has gone without a hitch (read